ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Induction principle

 An induction coil is located under each heating zone.
-When it is engaged, it produces a variable electromagnetic field which produces inductive currents in the ferromagnetic bottom plate of the pan.
-The result is a heating-up of the pan located on the heating zone.
+When it is engaged, it produces a variable electromagnetic field which induces currents in the ferromagnetic bottom plate of the pan.
+As a result, the pan placed on the heating zone heats up.

-- All ferromagnetic pans are recommended (please verify it thanks a little magnet): cast iron and steel pans, enamelled pans, stainless-steel pans with ferromagnetic bottoms...
+- All ferromagnetic pans are recommended (please verify with a small magnet): cast iron and steel pans, enamelled pans, stainless-steel pans with ferromagnetic bottoms...

-- Are excluded: cupper, pure stainless-steel, aluminium, glass, wood, ceramic, stoneware,...
+- Excluded: copper, pure stainless steel, aluminium, glass, wood, ceramic, stoneware,...

-The induction heating zone adapts automatically the size of the pan.
-With a too small diameter the pan doesn't work.
-This diameter is varying in function of the heating zone diameter.
-If the pan is not adapted to the induction hob the display will show [] .
+The induction heating zone automatically adapts to the size of the pan.
+If the diameter is too small, the pan will not work.
+This diameter varies depending on the heating zone diameter.
+If the pan is not suitable for the induction hob, the display will show [] .

 Sensitive touch

 Your ceramic hob is equipped with electronic controls with sensitive touch keys.
-When your finger presses the key, the corresponding command is activated.
-This activation is validated by a control light, a letter or a number in the display and/or a "beep" sound.
+When your finger presses a key, the corresponding command is activated.
+This activation is confirmed by a control light, a letter or number on the display, and/or a "beep" sound.

-In the case of a general use press only one key at the same time.
+In general use, press only one key at a time.

 Power selection zone "SLIDER" and timer setting zone

 To select the power with the slider, slide your finger on the "SLIDER" zone.
-You can already have a direct access if you put your finger directly on the chosen level.
+You can also have direct access by placing your finger directly on the chosen level.

 - Start up / switch off the hob: